bitlogic/hello-docker/1-running-containers/README.md

 ```
 Easy, right?
 Let's take a look at what has just happened behind the scenes...

- 1. The Docker client contacted the Docker daemon.
+ 1. The *Docker client* contacted the *Docker daemon*.
- 2. The Docker daemon pulled the "hello-world" image from the Docker Hub.
+ 2. The *Docker daemon* pulled the "hello-world" image from the *Docker Hub*.
- 3. The Docker daemon created a new container from that image which runs the
+ 3. The *Docker daemon* created a new *container* from that image which runs the
     executable that produces the output you are currently reading.
- 4. The Docker daemon streamed that output to the Docker client, which sent it
+ 4. The *Docker daemon* streamed that output to the *Docker client*, which sent it
     to your terminal.

+Whoa!!
+So this really means that the whole *Docker Platform* is correctly setup and working.

-Lets check the container
+Now lets start exploring ts check the container

 ```
 docker container ps